closeio/best-practices-documentation/README.md

     <!-- @BestPractice insertIntoStaticDocs -->
     <!-- @BestPractice.end -->

-It's important to have both the start and end lines, as these will be used by boundaries of the program to know where to replace the code.
+It's important to have both the start and end lines, as these will be used as boundaries of the program to know where to replace the code.

 ### From the Command Line